BriChavez/test4_2.0/README.md

 ## Description

-_This code defines a class to load data. it provides a template to add index, merge columns, sort data, load it to a database, and use the metadata to create column names for our table_
+_This code defines a super class to load data. it provides a template to add index, merge columns, sort data, load it to a database, and use the metadata to create column names for our table.
+Then, we take these two spotify csv and run them through it, cleaning them up, sorting them, and them putting them both together into one big super table_

 ## Setup/Installation Requirements